davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 That should be obvious, right?
 What good is a consensus algorithm that never finishes?
 Alas, adding this property to the mix is our downfall.
 The problem is, if a consensus algorithm consists of a finite number of steps, and every potential decision point is a step of the algorithm, then we only have a finite supply of potential decision points.
 If we run out before a decision is made, the algorithm is toast!

-To recapitulate: a consensus algorithm that terminates only has so many chances to make a decision.
-If a node that was supposed to try and make a decision crashes, but we have more chances left, it's not a problem; but if we used up all our other chances without getting to a decision and now we're on our last chance, and *that* node happens to crash, then we have no decision *and* no more chances left.
-That's the FLP result!
+The main contribution of the FLP paper &mdash; the so-called "FLP result" &mdash; shows that even one node crash is enough for any consensus algorithm to run out of potential decision points.
+In other words, you cannot satisfy all 5 properties (Conflict-Resolution, Coherence, No-Decoherence, Fault-Tolerance and Termination) at the same time; this is by virtue of the properties themselves, and has nothing to do with how the algorithm implements the properties.
+That's why we kept getting stuck!

+The line of reasoning is as follows . . .

 ## The FLP Result

-To recap, the FLP result says that a consensus algorithm that terminates cannot be fault tolerate.
-You cannot satisfy all 5 properties (Confclit-Resolution, Coherence, No-Decoherence, Fault-Tolerance and Termination) at the same time; this is by virtue of the properties themselves, and has nothing to do with how the algorithm upholds the properties.

-The line of reasoning is as follows:
+Let's recap what we know so far.

-First, we know from the Conflict-Resolution, Coherence and No-Decoherence properties that the algorithm must have a "decision point," which is a step running on a single node that decides once and for all what value the system will decide on.
+For one: we know from the *Conflict-Resolution*, *Coherence* and *No-Decoherence* properties that every consensus algorithm must have a "decision point," which is a step running on a single node that decides once and for all what value the system will decide on.

-We also know that an algorithm with a single decision point is not Fault-Tolerant, because the node that runs that decision point can crash.
-Thus, we know the algorithm must provide a many potential decision points; if one fails to execute because a node crashes, that's okay, because other potential decision points which still run can compensate for the missing one.
+We also know that an algorithm with a single decision point is not *Fault-Tolerant*, because the node that runs that decision point can crash.
+To provide fault-tolerance, the algorithm must provide many potential decision points; if one of those never executes because the node crashed, it's okay, other potential decision points will still run and can compenstate for the failure.

-But we also know, by Termination, that we have a finite supply of decision points.
-This poses a problem:
+Or can they?
+Because we also know, by *Termination*, that we only have a finite supply of potential decision points.
+What if a node crashes right as it's executing the last one?

-Consider an arbitrary consensus algorithm, and consider its set of potential decision points.
-If there are any decision points that are wholly redundant (they can never actually make a decision), remove them.
-By definition, all you have left are decision points that can potentially make a decision.
-Consider the execution of that algorithm where all but one of those potential decision points execute, but do not make a decision; we know such an execution exists, because otherwise the last potential decision point would be redundant, and we're not worrying about redundant ones.
-Now we have a situation where no nodes have crashed, all but one potential decision point have been used up, and still there is no decision.
-If the node that runs the last potential decision point crashes, the the final decision point will be up, but no decision will be made.
-In this situation, the algorithm has sustained just one crash, but still failed to reach a decision.
-Therefore, it is not fault-tolerant. &#8718;
+Consider any consensus algorithm that terminates.
+Take all of its potential decision points, and if there are any completely superfluous decision points that are wholly redundant (they can never actually make a decision), remove them.
+You're left with a finite number of decision points that can actually make a decision.
+Consider the potential decision point that runs last.
+Since we know the last one potentially *can* make the system-wide decision, it must be possible for all the previous potential decision points to run and *not* make a decision!

----

-Old content, I think I still want to include it, but we need to rework the above first.

----
+Consider the execution where you get all the way to the last potential decision point without making a decision.
+Say the node that's supposed to run that step crashes, just before or just after executing it, and stays offline permanently.
+Now there are no more potential decision points remaining.

+Think about the situation we've gotten ourselves into.
+The algorithm has not made a decision yet, and there are also no more potential decision points, so it cannot make a decision in the future either.
+It's going to have to terminate without having made a decision.
+Which means, the algorithm sustained only one fault (one node crashed) and yet still failed to reach a decision.
+Therefore the algorithm was not fault-tolerant.

+But nothing about any of this was specific to any one algorithm; our line of reasoning only stems from the fact that the algorithm provides the *Conflict-Resolution*, *Coherence*, *No-Decoherence* and *Termination* properties.
+Therefore, *any* algorithm that provides these properties is not *Fault-Tolerant*. &#8718;

-To show why, let's going to take a page out of [Eugenia Cheng's book](https://www.hachettebookgroup.com/titles/eugenia-cheng/beyond-infinity/9780465094820/?lens=basic-books), and think of the proof as a game between adversaries.
+That's the complete FLP proof, sans the state machines and math language.
+But even then, maybe thinking abstractly about all possible consensus algorithms hurts your brain; certainly it hurts mine.
+So let's take a page out of [Eugenia Cheng's book](https://www.hachettebookgroup.com/titles/eugenia-cheng/beyond-infinity/9780465094820/?lens=basic-books), and recap the proof as a strategy game.
 Allow me to present:

 ## The Crashing Game